fricas/fricas/src/doc/sphinx/source/faq.rst

 the last command does.
 However, in the latter case it is hard to distinguish input from output.

-Note: Similarly to the commandline, pipe mode requires each function to be defined in a single line.
+Note: Similarly to the command line, pipe mode requires each function to be defined in a single line.